UpVent/orchid-EPEL/README.md

 ## Overview

-Orchid is a Debian/Ubuntu terminal tool written in bash that lets you interact with common server utilities and applications in hopes of making the process of preparing, managing and deploying easier for both sysadmins and day to day Gnu/Linux users.
+Orchid CentOS is an EPEL Linux terminal tool written in bash that lets you interact with common server utilities and applications in hopes of making the process of preparing, managing and deploying easier for both sysadmins and day to day Gnu/Linux users.

-Orchid may (or may not) help you in the following ways:

-* It lets you easily manage common server managing tasks.
-* It works on Debian, Ubuntu and it's derivatives.
-* It is easy to extend by developing your own modules.
-* It is compatible with most popular stack tools.

 ## Installation